marinasundstrom/AudioPlayer-18/README.md

 ## The project

-The project consists of a Xamarin.Forms app.
+The project consists of a Xamarin.Forms app that is structured according to the Model-View-ViewModel (MVVM) pattern.
+The MVVM library is custom-made.
+The app also uses Reactive Extensions (RX).

 The app invokes some undocumented Web APIs that was being used by the original Web App that is on-device.